 Hypothesis: Brain stimulation tailored to influence epileptiform activity improves memory function.

-Neuromodulation by brain stimulation can be achieved by scheduled stimulation as applied in therapeutic deep brain stimulation therapy or responsively to oscillatory activity.
-Responsive brain stimulation reduces seizure frequency, and therefore reduces epileptiform discharges.
-We will study the effect of scheduled brain stimulation on memory in comparison to responsive brain stimulation targeting epileptiform activity.

-Understanding the temporal dynamics of memory encoding and retrieval and the interaction between brain stimulation, epileptic process and oscillatory activity in real-life settings will advance “electrotherapeutics” for the treatment of cognitive impairment in epilepsy.
+Our previous work has shown that brain stimulation using the Neuropace device can substantially reduce IEDs.
+Here, we will study the effect of brain stimulation specifically tailored to improve memory performance (e.g. timed to specific task-relevant events), as compared with brain stimulation protocols triggered in response to predicted future epileptiform activity.
+Understanding the temporal dynamics of memory encoding and retrieval, and the interaction between brain stimulation, epileptic process and oscillatory activity in real-life settings will advance “electrotherapeutics” for the treatment of cognitive impairment in epilepsy.